 After many years of exemplary service, Dennis Finke has resigned his position as Public Works Director.
 The City and Residents of Park Hills extend to Dennis our gratitude for his dedication and commitment.
 Dennis will continue his work as a full-time firefighter for the Independence Fire District.

 Beginning November 23rd the Public Works Department will be staffed by Dan VonHandorf who has extensive experience in construction, landscaping, snow removal and operating heavy equipment.
-Dan will work thirty hours per week and as needed for snow removal and other city emergencies.
+Dan will work forty hours per week and as needed for snow removal and other city emergencies.